 Bike Exchange News

-Boys & Girls Club of Mercer County Bike Exchange Opens for a Eighth Season
+Boys & Girls Club of Mercer County Bike Exchange Opens for an 11th Season

-On Saturday, March 26st at 10am, the Boys & Girls Club of Mercer County Bike Exchange Opens for its eighth season.
+On Saturday, March 21st at 10am, the Boys & Girls Club of Mercer County Bike Exchange Opens for its eighth season.
 The shop located in the Capital Plaza shopping center at 1500 North Olden Avenue in Ewing collects, repairs and sells bikes that have been donated from individuals across the region.
-Since its founding in 2009 and after six years in business, the Bike Exchange has sold more than 11,000 bikes and raised more than $570,000 for the Boys and Girls Club.
+Since its founding in 2009 and after 10 years in business, the Bike Exchange has sold more than 19,000 bikes and raised more than $985,000 for the Boys and Girls Club (after expenses).

 Anyone can purchase a used bike in decent condition at the Bike Exchange.
 The Bike Exchange always has a wide variety of bikes for sale, including basic kids bikes with training wheels, bikes for kids of all ages and bikes for adults, including road bikes, hybrid and mountain bikes.